 When Project Fi rolled out their global unlimited plan, I almost could not believe it.
 An end to all my internet problems?
 I decided to sign up and give it a try.

-I ordered a Project Fi SIM card using the address of a Wyoming LLC I own as the delivery address and a random address in New Hampshire as the service address (to avoid the sales tax).
+I ordered a Project Fi SIM card using the address of a Wyoming LLC I own as the delivery address.
 I also bought the cheapest compatible phone I could find on Amazon (a Nexus 5X) and had it delivered to a locker in Boston (where I was at that time).
 The SIM card arrived a little over a week later and I had it forwarded to my hotel in Honolulu (where I now was).

 I have been using Project Fi for a while now without any issues, in multiple countries.
 I usually get a 4G signal before even leaving the plane, tethering also works really well.
 Needless to say, I am very happy!